tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 <compare>
 <james {% include timecode %}>

 <mark>To understand what happened to the gay men in the armed forces who did not “pass” – that is, those who were caught and convicted - three factors must be taken into account.
-First, after July 1935, as draft-age gays began to grasp the ferocity of the new anti-homosexual laws, many decided to volunteer for the navy, army, or the air force.
+First, after July 1935, as draft-age gays began to grasp the ferocity of the new antihomosexual laws, many decided to volunteer for the navy, army, or the air force.
 Neither</mark> the generals <mark>of the army,</mark> admirals <mark>of the navy, nor even Marshal Goring of the air force shared the homophobic obsessions of Himmler.
 Second, after the Roehm purge had eliminated the homosexual SA elite, no halfway intelligent gay was likely to join the homophobic SS.</mark> Though, many had already made it in right under Himmler's nose.<sup cn></sup> <mark>Third, none of the armed forces were inclined favourably toward homosexuality.
 Statistics from 1940 show that the military courts were busy with sexual offenders as more and more young men joined or were drafted.
 Simultaneously, indictments of male civilians for the same felonies stayed the same or dropped slightly.

 </james>
 <from {% include citation for=page.cite.plagiarized.pink_triangle at="p.143-144" %}>

-<mark>To understand what happened to those homosexuals in the armed forces who did not “pass” – that is, those who were caught and convicted- three factors must be taken into account.
-First, after July 1935, as draft-age gays began to grasp the ferocity of the new anti-homosexual laws, many decided to volunteer for the navy, army, or the air force.
-Neither</mark> General Keitel <mark>of the army,</mark> nor Admirals Raeder or Doenitz <mark>of the navy, nor even Marshal Goring of the air force shared the homophobic obsessions of Himmler.
+<mark>To understand what happened to those homosexuals in the armed forces who did not “pass” – that is, those who were caught and convicted - three factors must be taken into account.
+First, after July 1935, as draft-age gays began to grasp the ferocity of the new antihomosexual laws, many decided to volunteer for the navy, army, or air force.
+Neither</mark> General Keitel <mark>of the army,</mark> nor Admirals Raeder or Doenitz <mark>of the navy, nor even Marshal Göring of the air force shared the homophobic obsessions of Himmler.
 Second, after the Roehm purge had eliminated the homosexual SA elite, no halfway intelligent gay was likely to join the homophobic SS.</mark> <mark>Third, none of the armed forces were inclined favourably toward homosexuality.
 Statistics from 1940 show that the military courts were busy with sexual offenders as more and more young men joined or were drafted.
 Simultaneously, indictments of male civilians for the same felonies stayed the same or dropped slightly.</mark> In 1941, about 3,700 civilians were sentenced for same-sex activities.
 During the same year, the number of men indicted for the same crime within the armed forces amounted to just over 1,100.

 </from>
 </compare>